On View in Venice: Reimagining the Built Environment, Water, and Ecological Holism

 Views of the Watershed Urbanism exhibition, curated by Dean Adrian Parr, at the European Cultural Centre's biennial architecture exhibition in Venice

-“We have a responsibility to be sensitive to other species and our waterways,” Parr said.
+“We have a responsibility to be sensitive to other species and our waterways,” Parr Zaretsky said.
 “Although cities are human habitats, they are not only human habitats.
 They are home to a rich array of other than human species and ecosystems.”

-Parr’s Watershed Urbanism exhibition is part of TIME SPACE EXISTENCE, the biennial architecture exhibition hosted by the European Cultural Centre at Palazzo Bembo, Palazzo Mora, and Giardini della Marinaressa.
+Parr Zaretsky’s Watershed Urbanism exhibition is part of TIME SPACE EXISTENCE, the biennial architecture exhibition hosted by the European Cultural Centre at Palazzo Bembo, Palazzo Mora, and Giardini della Marinaressa.
 The exhibition runs through November 21, during the same period as the Venice Architecture Biennale.
 The exhibition includes a group of 212 international architects, artists, academics, and creative professionals tasked with investigating contemporary issues of climate change, migration, water, and rapid urbanization by “re-envisioning new ways of living and rethinking architecture.”

 “Although cities are human habitats, they are not only human habitats.
 They are home to a rich array of other than human species and ecosystems.”